About Thomas Edison State University

 - Matriculation in either the Post-Master’s Graduate Certificate in Educational Leadership or Master of Arts in Educational Leadership Program

-- Have completed at least six semester hours of graduate course work in Educational Leadership at Thomas Edison State University.
+Have completed at least 24 semester hours of graduate course work in Educational Leadership at Thomas Edison State University.

 Sigma Beta Delta International Honor Society